 UX writing must ANSWER their questions and GUIDE them through tasks.
 This conversation is the core of UX writing.UX Writing Fundamentals, UX Writing Collective

-- Instructions and on-tool information (first-use content, contextual help, and other pieces of information)
+- Instructions and on-tool information (first-use content, contextual help, and other pieces of information);

-- Dialogue boxes, CTAs, and buttons (interaction interstitials and promotions)
+- Dialogue boxes, CTAs, and buttons (interaction interstitials and promotions);

-- Legal notices
+- Legal notices;

-- Notifications, alerts, and errors
+- Notifications, alerts, and errors;

-- Lists and forms
+- Lists and forms.

 Besides, mid-to-high level UX writers also create content for chatbots and voice-based interactions.

-- Copywriting helped you discover the benefits of opening Pandora’s box.
+- On the other hand, copywriting helps you discover the benefits of opening a “digital Pandora’s box”.

-It’s not that challenging to persuade users to open Pandora’s box.
-The challenge is to help them to keep it open.
+The challenging part is to help them keep it open.